jeremyKisner/verbose-goggles/basic-algebra/chapterthree/LEARN.md

 Eduardo noticed that his new car loan papers stated that with a 7.5% interest rate, he would pay $6,596.25 in interest over 5 years.
 How much did he borrow to pay for his car?
 - 6,596.25 = P * 7.5 * 5
  - P = $17590.00

+# 3.23
+amount of discount=discount rate×original price
+sale price=original price−amount of discount

+Elise bought a dress that was discounted 35% off of the original price of $140.
+What was ⓐ the amount of discount
+- x = 35% * 140
+ - x = 49
+ⓑ the sale price of the dress
+- 140 - 49

+# 3.24
+Jeannette bought a swimsuit at a sale price of $13.95.
+The original price of the swimsuit was $31.
+Find the ⓐ amount of discount
+- 13.95 = 31 - x
+ - x = 17.05
+ⓑ discount rate
+- 17.05 = x * 31
+ - x = 55%

+# 3.25
+amount of mark-up=mark-up rate×original cost
+list price=original cost+amount of mark up

+Adam’s art gallery bought a photograph at original cost $250.
+Adam marked the price up 40%.
+Find the ⓐ amount of mark-up
+- x = 40% * 250
+ - x = 100
+ⓑ the list price of the photograph
+- x = 250 + 100
+ - x = 350